 Congress should establish a uniform federal standard for data-breach notification to extricate consumers from the current patchwork of different state requirements that provide uneven protection.
-Congress should reject all attempts to simply add an additional layer of regulation that would benefit neither consumers nor industry.
+Congress should reject all attempts to simply add an additional layer of regulation that would benefit neither consumers nor industry, and instead preempt state laws.